_edited.png)

 -

-$2,000 to the boat releasing the largest blue marlin!*
+$2,000 to the boat releasing the largest blue marlin determined by the video review committee!

 -